PRFTAdobe/aem-vue-3-core-wcm-components-base/README.md

 ### Containers

-For the containers (Accordion and Container) we do not provide any implementation in this project.
+For the containers (Accordion, Tabs, Carousel, and Container) we do not provide any implementation in this project.
 It does not make sense to provide it for web-components as you can leverage the normal Core Components implementation such as a Tab Container, and drag your web components in there.
 Instead, we provide them for the SPA editor only, introducing a dependency, and therefore we moved it into a separate